richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 For Mesop Jeopardy Live, we have two tool calls.

 The first use case is when the user asks for a clue (e.g. "Some category for $400").
-In order for the game to work, Gemini now needs to know what clue to ask.
+In order for the game to work, Gemini needs to know what clue to ask.
 We also need to update the UI accordingly based on this change.

 The second use case is when the user answers the clue.
 Gemini must determine if the user is right or wrong.
 The UI needs to update the Jeopardy board and score based on this result.